yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

 ### Task 8: Create an Azure Container Registry

 You deploy Docker images from a registry.
-To complete the hands-on lab, you will need access to a registry that is accessible to the Azure Container Service cluster you are creating.
+To complete the hands-on lab, you will need access to a registry that is accessible to the Azure Kubernetes Service cluster you are creating.
 In this task, you will create an Azure Container Registry (ACR) for this purpose, where you push images for deployment.

 1. In the [Azure Portal](https://portal.azure.com/), select **+ Create a resource**, **Containers**, then click **Azure Container Registry**.